10 Best Deodorants for Men Tested and Reviewed

 5. Old Spice Fresher Collection, Timber with Mint

-For generations, men have been slathering Old Spice deodorants over their pit hair; sons, fathers, grandfathers, great-grandfathers – all of them.
-The Fresher Collection takes on the responsibility of keeping millions of men dry and smelling good with enthusiasm and rigor.
-It fights sweat like a heavy-weight champ, making Old Spice Timber a favorite among athletes.
+For generations, males have been slathering Old Spice over their pit hair; sons, fathers, grandfathers, great-grandfathers – all of them.
+The Fresher Collection takes on the responsibility of keeping millions of males dry and smelling good with enthusiasm and rigor.
+It fights perspiration like a heavy-weight champ, making Old Spice Timber a favorite among athletes.
 At 2.6 ounces, this stick can travel anywhere.
 Roll it on and watch it disappear.
 Old Spice Timber will not stain your favorite workout shirt or leave behind streaks.
-Some people may have a sensitivity to Old Spice deodorant products, and while rashes are not common, this antiperspirant puts performance before comfort.
+Some people may have a sensitivity to Old Spice products, and while rashes are not common, this antiperspirant puts performance before comfort.
 Suspend use if irritation occurs.